-The following points list the main areas where the Constellation system will be different from RADARSAT-2:
+The following points list the main areas where the RADARSAT Constellation system will be different from RADARSAT-2:

-The majority of acquisitions in Canada concerns large areas to be covered on seasonal basis and therefore most of the acquisitions can be pre-planned.
+- The majority of acquisitions in Canada concern large areas to be covered on a seasonal basis and therefore most of the acquisitions can be pre-planned.

 Main Operational Modes

 The system is designed as a medium resolution mission primarily dedicated to regular monitoring of broad geographic areas.
 This provides a 'big picture' overview of Canada's land mass and proximate water areas.
 Combined with higher resolution imagery, the data are expected to dramatically enhance Canada's ability to manage resources and the environment, and to improve security by providing an operational surveillance system.
 The system also includes high resolution modes at 1 m x 3 m, 3 m and 5 m, primarily designed for disaster management.